 The focus of Production Concept: Excellent production capacity and operational capacities to keep the cost to the minimum.

 The product concept is a further improvement on the production concept.
-According to product concept, as long as you can add a lot of great features to your product, people would buy your product.
+According to the product concept, as long as you can add a lot of great features to your product, people would buy your product.

 The focus: Excellent engineering i.e add great features & quality to the product